Everhart Museum: Matisse controversy

-In a controversy that aroused national attention in museum circles, in the mainstream press and among certain members of the general public, the Everhart tried several times during the 1990s and early 2000s to sell their lone Matisse painting Pink Shrimps.
+In a controversy that aroused national attention in museum circles, in the mainstream press and among certain members of the general public, the Everhart tried several times during the 1990s and early 2000s to sell their lone Matisse painting Pink Shrimp.
 The painting had been donated in the 1960s by Adele Levy from her collection.
 The intent was to put well-known artists in the collections of smaller museums, and to give these museum communities an opportunity to see works otherwise not available to them.
 Prior to the formation of the Community Board in the early 1990s, the Everhart had a series of directors during the 1990s and early 2000s who often had no previous museum experience and no education or background in the fine arts, which resulted in years of mismanagement that put the museum in dire financial condition.
 The issue came to a head in 2001-02 when then-curator Bruce Lanning refused an order from the Everhart's Board of Trustees directing him to pack up the Matisse to be shipped to Sotheby's where it was to be offered in a public auction, a move that cost him his position at the Everhart.

 The newly created Community Board felt that, while the ownership of a Matisse gave the museum a limited amount of prestige, the museum would better serve the spirit of Ms. Levy's gift by creating an endowment from its sale to acquire a wider variety of works and exhibitions.
 It was an acceptable museum practice to deaccession works not consistent with its current collections.
 With board approval, the Matisse was offered for auction at Sotheby's but did not make the reserve of $1 million.
 Later, a deal was struck with a private buyer for a net amount of $1 million which was placed in a separate endowment fund for acquisitions and exhibitions.
 The Scranton Times lamented the loss of the city's "masterpiece."